 Of course the more extensive coverage of the market by Gartner, Forrester and IDC is not their only advantage.
 Gartner, for example, has three sales people for every analyst: a ratio that other analyst firms would be well advised to follow.
 A wide range of coverage areas isn’t always better for every client, especially if you have a question that three of four analysts have different parts of the answer to, leaving you to make sense of them.

 Gartner’s leadership in market share will be hard to erode while it continues not only to have sales leadership but also deliver better value for money than other large analyst firms.
 It was also be mistaken to think that the other analyst firms that are performing well in the Analyst Value Survey are all getting the same things right.
-A great illustration of that is the chart above, which shows the firms we’re most likely to add into the survey next year (we’re too polite to talk about the ones they will replace, especially since many of those are respected national leaders with little regional or global traction).
+A great illustration of that is the chart above, which shows the firms we were most likely to add into the survey in 2015 (we’re too polite to talk about the ones they will replace, especially since many of those are respected national leaders with little regional or global traction).
 While we aim to include in the survey every firm with more than a dozen full-time analysts, we see that there are some smaller firms that have a notable level of market impact.
 TechMarketView is a great example of that, and we’re also seeing firms with more innovative business models, like BI Intelligence, and with niche leadership, like insurance analysts Novarica.